harvard-dce/ffmpeg-build/README.md

 ## Requirements

 * Ensure you have the aws cli installed and configured correctly,
-* Runs on debian jessie (and probably ubuntu 14.04).
+* debian jessie or ubuntu 14.04.

 ## Getting Started